neonovi/FinalProject/README.md

 # Turbo
-Our final project with mrymkhalili (Maryam Khalili)
+Introduction to computer science final project

-For our final project we made a car racing game with some challenging routes.
-There are two levels.
-One is easy and he second one is hard.
+For our final project we made a car racing game with a challenging route.
+The obstacles are other random cars which move against the user car and the user should avoid clashing with them or he loses the game.
+There will a timer of 2 minutes in which the user has to finish the race without clashing with obstacles, if he does so, he wins.
-After entering your name, the user gets to choose the route.
-The car is controlled by the arrow keys (WASD).
-Each route has its specific obstacles (rocks, trees and other things that can stop you from moving), if he crushes into an obstacle he will have to start over.
-There is a time counter for the game;
-when the user exits the game, his/her lowest time-count will be saved.